levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md.md

 - **Comprehensive Logging**: Detailed debug logs for troubleshooting and monitoring

 ### 📝 **Advanced Ninja Forms & ACF-Powered Gated Content Integration**

+#### 2025-08-25/26 Additions
+- **Real-Time ACF Answer Logging**: The frontend now logs ACF question answers to the browser console in real time as users interact with the form, including dropdowns, checkboxes, radios, and text fields.
+This helps confirm that all user input is being captured before submission.
+- **Post ID & Campaign Logging**: The script logs the current `post_id` (and `campaign` if present) alongside ACF answers, ensuring these hidden fields are always visible in the console for debugging and validation.
+- **Robust Field Detection**: Improved JavaScript logic to reliably find hidden fields (like `post_id`) both globally and inside the Ninja Form, so values are always logged even if the form structure changes.
+- **Backend Handler Improvements**: The lead generation handler and Ninja Forms hook were updated to ensure that ACF questions (from the `add_questions` field) are always extracted, merged, and logged, and that all lead generation actions are written to `lead-generation-debug.log`.
+- **Parse Error Fixes**: Fixed PHP parse errors in the ACF question rendering logic by moving array mapping outside of inline echo statements and using `isset()` for compatibility.
 - **Automatic User Creation**: Seamlessly create WordPress users from form submissions
 - **CRM Record Creation**: Automatically generate corresponding Workbooks person records
 - **Dynamic Form Generation**: Forms for gated content are now generated based on ACF fields within any post type (webinars, reports, whitepapers, etc.), minimizing manual form edits and maintenance